GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

 Before experimenting with the notebooks, make sure that you have prepared the BigQuery environment and trained and extracted item embeddings using the procedures described in the ScaNN library based solution.

+## Questions?
+Feedback?
+If you have any questions or feedback, please open up a [new issue](https://github.com/GoogleCloudPlatform/analytics-componentized-patterns/issues).

 ## License

 Copyright 2020 Google LLC